Skip to Content

 Outcome

-The UniWave200 King Island Project will demonstrate the technical and commercial viability of the UniWave200.
-The unit will be connected to the grid through a Power Purchase Agreement (PPA) with Hydro Tasmania and operate for a period of at least twelve months.
+The UniWave200 King Island Project demonstrated the technical and commercial viability of the UniWave200.
+The unit was connected to the grid in June 2021 through a Power Purchase Agreement (PPA) with Hydro Tasmania, with the aim of operating for a period of at least twelve months.

 ARENAWIRE Blogs